Understanding Process Variation

 The goal of SPC is to understand the difference between these two types of process variation—and to react only to assignable cause variation.
 Processes that show primarily common cause variation are, by definition, in control

 Note that keeping a process in control doesn’t mean that the product is acceptable; the system must also be capable

 of making acceptable products.
 Control

 are different concepts.

 SPC uses statistical tools—such as control charts—to identify process variations.
-Special variations—those outside the standard or expected variation—are identified and their causes need to be eliminated or at least understood.
+Special cause variations—those outside the standard or expected variation—are identified and their causes need to be eliminated or at least understood.

-Example of special variation
+Example of special cause variation